samratdhumal/Data-Model-and-Query-Languages/Part 3/README.md

 <name>the other author</name></br>
 </book></br>
 ……</br>

+### 1.2
-### 1.2 Return all the author pairs who have co-authored two or more books together, list their co-authored books’ information.
+Return all the author pairs who have co-authored two or more books together, list their co-authored books’ information.</br>
 Sample output format:</br>
 <coauthor></br>
 <output></br>